Springtail: Morphology

 Poduromorphs are characterized by their elongated bodies and conspicuous segmentation: they have three thoracic segments, six abdominal segments, including a well-developed prothorax with tergal chaetae, while the first thoracic segment in Entomobryomorpha is clearly reduced and bears no chaetae.

 The digestive tract of springtails consists of three main components: foregut, midgut, and hindgut.
 The midgut is surrounded by a network of muscles and lined with a monolayer of columnar or cuboidal cells.
 Its function is to mix and transport food from the lumen into the hindgut through contraction.
-Many species of syntrophic bacteria, archaea, and fungi are present in the lumen.
+Many species of syntrophic bacteria, archaea, and fungi are present in the lumen, forming the collembolan gut microbiome.
 These different digestive regions have varying pH to support specific enzymatic activities and microbial populations.
 The anterior portion of the midgut and hindgut is slightly acidic (with a pH of approximately 6.0) while the posterior midgut portion is slightly alkaline (with a pH of approximately 8.0).
 Between the midgut and hindgut is an alimentary canal called the pyloric region, which is a muscular sphincter.
-Malpighian tubules are absent.
+Malpighian tubules are absent, excretion and osmoregulation being ensured by eversible vesicles of the collophore.

+Sensory organs are made of tactile hairs and sensilla, which are mostly distributed on the dorsal side of head, thorax and abdomen and on legs, and chemoreceptory vesicles which are mostly (but not only) distributed on antennae.
+To the exception of blind species (mostly subterranean) Collembola are equipped with visual areas (currently called eyes), consisting of a number of ocella, varying from one to eight, disposed on both sides of the head.
+Most collembolan species living in soil and litter escape light (negative phototaxis) while some species are on the contrary attracted to it (positive phototaxis) and may use polarized light for their directional movements (polarotaxis) to targetted places (e.g. water).